Skip to content

 How To Use This Scale

-Each kit includes a “Build Difficulty” score (1–10) to give you (a builder) an instant gauge whether it’s right for your experience level.
+Each kit includes a “Build Difficulty” score (1–10) to give you an instant way to judge whether a kit matches your experience level.

 If you’re a beginner, start with something simple, like a TE or ST-style kit.
 As your skills grow, you can move toward carved-top or semi-hollow builds.